Allergy Injections

 - The allergist’s contact information

-The patient is responsible for ensuring that the required documents and serum vials are delivered to BWFHT.
+The patient is responsible for ensuring that the required documents are delivered to BWFHT.

 All patients must wait 30 minutes in the waiting room after their allergy shot.
 If a patient is unable to wait 30 minutes post-injection, the allergy shot will not be given.